Project Lead the Way Instructor

 The students in Fifth Grade are learning about automation and robotics.
 Their final task will be to design and create a robot that will have a specifc task to accomplish.

-Fifth Grade Module Two: Robotics and Automation Challenge
+Fifth Grade Module Four: Robotics and Automation Challenge

 Students expand their understanding of robotics as they explore mechanical design and computer programming.
 This module focuses on developing skills needed to build and program autonomous robots.
 Students work with a group to apply their knowledge to design, build, test, and refine a mobile robot that meets a set of design constraints.